 The concept is to promote local alternative artists and design, offer some of the best, internationally accepted quality prints in Estonia, and provide space for inventive events, presentations and hangouts.
 So, if you are somewhere in the area, step in, have a look around and have a word with local artists; they are almost always there.

-The gallery is easy to find, just a few steps from Town Hall Square, opposite Niguliste church.
+The gallery is easy to find, just a few steps from Town Hall Square, opposite Niguliste church and near Tallinn Information point.